 The traditional program prepares students to develop information systems for quality patient care, facility reimbursement, medical research, health planning, and health care evaluation, as required by the changing health care environment.
 The curriculum has 61 required course hours.

-The progressive program is specifically designed for those already holding a RHIT credential through the American Health Information Management Association.
+The progression program is specifically designed for those already holding a RHIT credential through the American Health Information Management Association.
 The curriculum has 38 required course hours.

 The master's degree program has two tracks - health informatics (HI) and health information management (HIM) - specific to a student's career goal rather than past education or experience.